 Borrowing costs are interest and other costs that the Council incurs in connection with the borrowing of funds.
-A qualifying asset is an asset that necessarily takes a substantial period of time to get ready for its intended use of sale.
-Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset form part of the cost of that asset.
+A qualifying asset is an asset that necessarily takes a substantial period of time

 The Council will begin capitalising borrowing costs as part of the cost of a qualifying asset on the commencement date.
 The commencement date for capitalisation is when the Council first meets all of the following conditions: